allianz/ng-aquila/projects/ng-aquila/src/tooltip/tooltip.md

   node_modules/@angular/cdk/a11y-prebuilt.css
 ```

+### UX guidelines

 The Tooltip provides a text label that is displayed when the user hovers over or focuses an element.
 It allows to display additional information for supporting the customer, and should **only be used for optional information**.

+Please note that according to our UX guidelines the Tooltip is only supposed to contain **short (1-2 sentences) plain text descriptions**.
+The Tooltip is not supposed to contain any formatting or control elements and thus does not support this.
+If you need to display a longer text (like manual instructions, explanations and so on) that needs to be formatted, or you need to insert control elements (buttons, links, etc.), then you have to [use the Popover component instead of the Tooltip](./documentation/popover/overview#ux-guidelines).

+### Basic tooltip

 <!-- example(tooltip-basic) -->